Glass Trinity, Chapter 11: Bonds of Fate

 "Well, not as beat as him," Hashirama said.

-Mito grinned and walked them toward Madara.
-At their approach, Madara cracked open his good eye.
+Mito grinned and walked them to Madara's side.
+He heard them coming and cracked open his good eye.
 "Oh, it's you."

 "Morning, Sleeping Beauty," Hashirama said.